kerotairo/presentations/README.md

-# presentations
+# Presentations
-Collection of items related to my presentations
+* Collection of items related to my presentations